MichaelCade/Homelab/talos-metal/readme.md

 If you followed along to with Cilium then you might also now want to expose the ceph dashboard using IP PAM you can create this service for that

 `kubectl apply -f rook-ceph/ceph-dashboard-LB.yaml`

+If you have done both NFS and Ceph then it is likely that you now have two default storageclasses this can be changed with the following command: This will remove the default annotation on the nfs-csi storageclass.

+`kubectl patch storageclass nfs-csi  -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'`

 ## Kasten K10